bmcg2015/project-euler/README.md

 # project-euler

-Solutions to the projecteuler.net problems
+Solutions to the projecteuler.net problems.